tm-a-t/TGPy/guide/docs/basics/code.md

 ```
 </div>

 You can also print values.
-The `print` function is redefined, so that the output is added to messages.
+The `print` function is redefined, so that the output is added to the message.

 <div class="tgpy-code-block">
 ```python